⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How TSM Makes Money

-• Taiwan Semiconductor Manufacturing Company Limited (TSMC) operates as the world's largest dedicated semiconductor foundry, manufacturing integrated circuits and other semiconductor devices for fabless companies and integrated device manufacturers.
+• TSMC operates as the world's largest dedicated semiconductor foundry, manufacturing integrated circuits (chips) for a wide array of fabless companies and integrated device manufacturers.

 Revenue Breakdown